 Good quality marble, including Calacatta marble, has to have a uniform background and evenly distributed veining.
-However, we must caution that beauty in natural stone is a subjective matter, and some pieces not desirable by many is considered exotic marble variety.
+However, we must caution that beauty in natural stone is a subjective matter, and some pieces not desirable by many are considered exotic marble varieties.

-Country Floors is an iconic brand that has always transcended the mediums of ceramic tile, glass, stone, and terracotta.
+Country Floors is an iconic brand that has always transcended the mediums of ceramic tile, glass tile, stone, and terracotta tile.
 A brand that is, first and foremost, a thought leader for the entire interior design art.
 Our showrooms across America, offer excellent design and service.